 In step 3, you check the version(s) of the Get-NetView module on your system.
 In this case, you can see Version 1.0, which shipped with the edition of Windows Server (running on SRV1) as well as a later version you obtained from the PS Gallery.
-As always, with the PowerShell gallery, you may see a later version of this module on the PowerShell gallery.
+As always, with the PowerShell Gallery, you may see a later version of this module on the PowerShell Gallery.

 In step 7, you view the files output by Get-NetView.
 As you can see, there is a folder and a ZIP archive file in the output folder.
 Get-NetView adds all the network information to separate files in the output folder and then compresses all that information into a single archive file you can send to a network technician for resolution.